The volume of online customer data available to entrepreneurs can both be overwhelming and extremely beneficial to businesses.

 On the other hand, every single byte is an opportunity for brands to create meaningful connections with customers.
-According to Digital Trends, about 73% of customers prefer brands that personalize their experience using relevant online data.
+According to several sources, over 70% of consumers prefer brands that personalize their experience using relevant online data.
 Personalized recommendations, targeted advertising, and cross-channel shopping are all pleasurable perks resulting from fully understanding your customers.

 To improve your marketing strategy, follow these tips in achieving a 360-degree view of your customers based on online interactions.